 Can I make a Reuben Sandwich with Pastrami?

 That would be a Rachel Sandwich.
-The Rachel sandwich is a variation of the Reuben Sandwich and it has a crunchy layer of coleslaw substituting the sauerkraut.
+The Rachel sandwich is a variation of the Reuben Sandwich and it uses pastrami or turkey in stead of corned beef.
+It also has a crunchy layer of coleslaw substituting the sauerkraut.

 What is the Best Bread for a Rueben Sandwich?

 The traditional Rueben sandwich is made with rye bread.
 Rye bread is made with either all rye flour or a combination of rye and wheat flours.
 There are different types of rye bread and the most popular are: